Zork II: The Wizard of Frobozz

 Zork II: The Wizard of Frobozz is regarded by many fans as one of the most difficult games in the Zork series.
 The puzzles are devious and the clues are too scarce.
 The game also suffers from a number of fundamental flaws in adventure game design, including the "resurrection" fallacy and the "dead-end" fallacy.
 The "resurrection" fallacy states that an adventure game must never require the player to die or fail in the game in order to gain information that is subsequently required during the replay to complete it.
 Puzzles such as the ones involving the "dehydration" cakes, the brick, and the "shrinking" candy are examples in which the solutions must either be guessed or deduced only after the player makes an incorrect choice and fail to complete the game.
 In contrast, the "dead-end" fallacy refers to any situation whereby the player cannot finish a game because a puzzle or an item has been missed which the player now no longer can access.
 This leads the player down the long path of a dead-end.
 The player must then restore to an older saved game to replay the key sequences.
 Puzzles such as the ones involving the red sphere, the "dehydration" cakes, the "shrinking" candy, and the matches, are examples of this fallacy.

 Full version of the Zork trilogy (including this game) is available as free download for a limited time in 1997 from Activision.
-The promotion is to celebrate the twentieth anniversary of the Zork trilogy and to welcome the release of the sequel Zork Grand Inquisitor.
+The promotion is to celebrate the 20th anniversary of the Zork trilogy and to welcome the release of the sequel Zork Grand Inquisitor.
 As with the original game in this series, Zork II: The Wizard of Frobozz is a must for any traditional adventure game fan.